 - 5. All actions in regard to debt recovery for Parking and Bus Lane Charges are recorded on the Parking system.
 The system produces reports of monies collected by type, reason, payment date and amount.
 Reports can also be produced to verify write-off and cancellation reasons.
 These reports are used for monitoring and audit purposes.

+- The Parking Operations Manager, Head of Transport and Service Manager have delegated authority to write off any debt related to unenforceable cases.

-- 6. The Parking Services Team Leader and Parking Services Manager have the authority to write off debt in the following circumstances:
+- 7. The Parking Services Team Leader and Parking Services Manager have the authority to write off debt in the following circumstances:

 - All Actions Failed

-- Company Liquidated
+- · Company Liquidated

 - Deceased

 - Diplomatic Vehicle

 - Discount for Postal Payments

 - Foreign Driver

 - Make Mismatch no Photos

 - No Poindable Effects

 - No Trace at DVLA

 - Outwith Sheriff Officer Jurisdiction

 - Overseas Hirer

 - Unable to Trace

 - Small Balance Write Off

 - Unable to Trace Keeper/Owner

 - Unable to Process

-- Vehicle Disposed of
+- · Vehicle Disposed of

 - Vehicle Driven Away

 - Vehicle Released from Pound